 - Step 1.
 If your Blackmagic video hardware includes an external power supply, connect it to the unit and switch on the power. - Step 2.
 Connect a Thunderbolt cable between the unit and a Thunderbolt port on your computer, or to a Thunderbolt disk array which is attached to your computer. - Step 3.
 If Desktop Video software has previously been installed and offers to update the internal software, click Update and follow any onscreen instructions. - Step 4.
-Connect the breakout cable if one is supplied with your model of Blackmagic video hardware.
-The connectors plug in to almost any kind of broadcast and professional video equipment.
+Connect the breakout cable, if one is supplied with your model of Blackmagic video hardware, and plug the connectors in to your video equipment.